Tax: keeping records

 - details of any chargeable capital gains made in the year

-- records to support your residence and domicile status
+- records to support your residence status

 Self-employed and landlords